 1949 was quite a year.
 Harry Truman was president, the first Polaroid camera was sold, Velcro was introduced to the world, and Ozzy Osbourne was born.
 But perhaps a little less influential was the grand opening of a new, family-run ski center in the Adirondacks called Oak Mountain.

 Back in the day, Oak bore the distinction of having the longest T-bar lift in New York state.
-Somewhere in its 70 winters the mountain lost that title, but that’s OK.
+Somewhere in its 70 winters the mountain lost that title, but that’s okay.
 Oak is the kind of place that captures a sense of timelessness.
-Some things have changed, many things have remained the same, and Oak’s owners Kevin, Elizabeth, Laura, and Matt O’Brien couldn’t be more excited to celebrate the mountain’s 70th anniversary on Feb.
-2.
+Some things have changed, many things have remained the same, and Oak’s owners Kevin, Elizabeth, Laura, and Matt O’Brien couldn’t be more excited to celebrate the onset of winter.

 “We try to keep retaining the generations that have been coming here for years,” said Laura.
 “You see the smiling faces because their father learned here, and his father learned here too.
 It becomes a sort of extended family here.”